davidpottingerdesign/davidpottingerdesign.github.io/_posts/2016-1-4-new-contact.md

 I guess next I should think about some kind of post index?
 Maybe I should be adding tags all along for people to sort these posts.

-But if you have suggestions for how I should do things, now you can go to davidpottingerdesign.github.io/contact and tell me!
+But if you have suggestions for how I should do things, now you can go to [this contact page](davidpottingerdesign.github.io/contact) and tell me!